cristianscheid/sos-gaucho/README.md

 ## Contributors

 This project is being developed collaboratively.
-We would like to acknowledge and thank the following contributors for their dedication and support:
+Thanks to the following contributors for their dedication and support:

 [![Arthur Bastos Fanck](https://github.com/abfanck.png?size=20)](https://github.com/abfanck)
 <a href="https://github.com/abfanck" target="_blank">